 If a merchant gives you a refund for a purchase, we'll only credit it to the account when we have processed the refund.
 Until then we will charge the relevant rate of interest on the purchase.
 If you think a merchant has refunded you with the incorrect amount, please contact the merchant first.
-If you can't resolve it with the merchant, you can dispute the original transaction - see clause "Complaints, disputed transactions and investigations" of the Personal Banking Booklet.
+If you can't resolve it with the merchant, you can dispute the original transaction - see clause 55 ("Complaints and investigations") of the Personal Banking Booklet.

-Where the transaction was made in a foreign transaction, we will apply the refunded amount to your account in Australian dollars by converting the refunded amount at the exchange rate that applies in accordance with clause 11 "Making international transactions" of these Credit Card Terms on the date we process the refund.
+Where the transaction was made in a foreign currency, we will apply the refunded amount to your account in Australian dollars by converting the refunded amount at the exchange rate that applies in accordance with clause 10 ("Can you make an international transaction?") of these Credit Card Terms on the date we process the refund.